Originally published 9-13-17. Edited a little on 8-5-20.

 Resilience isn’t a fixed part of our personality, like extraversion or agreeableness.
 It’s a process, and one that we can all learn and strengthen.
 During a highly stressful period in his life, Washington Post writer Steve Petrow found his resilience strengthened through consistent practice of mindfulness meditation and writing.

 Yet as much as we can do to strengthen our own resilience, we exist in a larger context of family, community and workplaces.
-Our own resilience both contributes to and is strengthened by the resilience – or lack of it – found in the places, groups and organizations we’re part of.
+Our own resilience both contributes to and is strengthened by the resilience found – or weakened by the lack of it – in the places, groups and organizations we’re part of.

 Gemma* is a child therapist working in a child advocacy center.
 Every work day, she hears painful stories of child sexual assault.
 She pours her energy into helping children and their families heal from these brutal experiences.